grai-io/grai-actions/README.md

 <!-- Example Sentinel Section -->

-## BigQuery
+## MySQL

-The BigQuery action depends on Google's python BigQuery library.
+The MySQL action depends on the python mysql library.
-More information can be found about specific connection credentials in Google's documentation [here](https://cloud.google.com/python/docs/reference/bigquery/latest).
+You can find complete documentation about the library [here](https://dev.mysql.com/doc/connector-python).

 ### Fields